 Information is the oil of the 21st century, and analytics is the combustion engine.Peter Sondergaard

 Thanks to advanced analytics, data from various sources may be used for making more relevant business decisions, time and costs reduction, creating new product offers, determining causes of failure, malfunction, and defects in near real-time, detecting abusive customer behaviours before they significantly affect the organization or generating coupons, based on their shopping habits.

 What does Big Data mean for marketing?

-The analysis and processing of large data sets, obtained, among others, from internal systems or social media can be translated in marketing into: better price management in time, better use of advertising budget, getting to know customers and their preferences, precise matching the offer to a particular customer, optimization of the path-to-purchase or reduction of the conversion costs.
+The analysis and processing of large data sets, obtained, among others, from internal systems or social media can be translated in marketing into better price management in time, better use of advertising budget, getting to know customers and their preferences, precise matching the offer to a particular customer, optimization of the path-to-purchase or reduction of the conversion costs.

 Without Big Data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway.Geoffrey Moore

 Big Data allows dynamic price formation, depending on the demand.
-Prices can be modified at different times, and increase for example in case of growing demand for products or services that run out fast.
+Prices can be modified at different times and increase for example in case of growing demand for products or services that run out fast.

 Big Data enables defining in what places the clients currently or frequently are, which thus allows choosing the most efficient communication channel and the best promotional activities.

-Appropriate data processing allows measuring the response to the promotional tactics more accurately as well as it can help predict the reactions of specific recipients to a given product.
+Appropriate data processing allows for measuring the response to the promotional tactics more accurately as well as it can help predict the reactions of specific recipients to a given product.